 The path to a great new job is forged with an exceptional new resume.
 Many jobseekers know this already.
 However, most don’t understand that resume design matters almost as much as the content in the document.

 You don’t have to be a graphic artist to create a resume design that will get you noticed.
 In fact, it’s important to avoid elaborate borders, images, and other distracting embellishments that take the focus away from your accomplishments.
 It’s an especially good move if you are learning how to write a resume.
 These design elements might actually hurt your chances of being hired.

-Instead of trying to get the attention of a recruiter through visual bells and whistles, focus on utilizing a resume design that focuses attention on the document's great writing and stellar organization.
+Instead of trying to get the attention of a recruiter through visual bells and whistles, focus on utilizing the best resume templates that focuses attention on the document’s great writing and stellar organization.
 Resumes that accomplish this are easier to read, appealing to recruiters, and more likely to survive an ATS.